 Need assistance or more information?

 At CCVT we have recently tightened up our risk management to better manage our online exposure.
 This includes creating a Delegation of Authority Policy, a Prevention of Fraud Policy, and a Corporate Debit Care Policy.
-If you would like to know more or to discuss your online security with us, get in touch with our insurance and risk manager Greg McLean.
+If you would like to know more or to discuss your online security with us, get in touch with our insurance team.